swasun/LibSharedMemoryObject/README.md

 ## Description

-LibSharedMemoryObject provides a simple API to load from memory shared library on both Linux and Windows.
+LibSharedMemoryObject provides a simple API to load from memory shared library on both Linux (.so) and Windows (.dll).

 ## API